-Another reason is that Amazon Kindle charges for delivery of ebooks, and this can cut your royalty payment dramatically.
+Another reason is that Amazon Kindle charges for delivery of ebooks.
+This can cut your royalty payment dramatically.

 You can also encourage readers to join your email list, by adding a link to your subscriber page.
 You can even add links to your social media pages.

-If your book is already published, you only need to go to your Word manuscript, add your links and then republish the new version of your book.
+If your book is published, you only need to go back to your Word manuscript.
+Add your links, and then republish the new version of your book.